MichaelBrueggemann/sheepsmeadow/README.md

 Purpose of this simulation is to give an introduction to "Multi-Agent-Systems" (MAS) for undergrad Students making their first steps in MAS.
 They can tweak the model parameters and observe the changes of the simulation state in each time steps via a GUI.
 Also some simple "live statistics" will be provided.

-Advanced model statistics will be provided via python scripts for the sake of easier manipulation.

 # How to start 'Sheepsmeadow'?